6 min read · Cost

 Quick Answers

-Increasingly, yes — insurers want documented hardening on exposed parcels, and WUI-compliant glazing is the practical answer.
+Increasingly, yes.
+Insurers want documented hardening on exposed parcels, and WUI-compliant dual-pane tempered glazing in fire-rated frames is the practical answer.

-Yes — color, grid, and material submittals are standard project management on master-planned and wine-country neighborhoods.
+Yes.
+Color, grid, and material submittals are standard project management on master-planned and wine-country neighborhoods, and we build approval time into the schedule.

 Sources